tests-always-included/wick/doc/argument-processing.md

 Retrieving Single Arguments
 ---------------------------

 Normally one would use `$1` to get the first argument, but arguments to functions could include both options and non-option arguments.
-To make sure you get the first non-option argument you would use `wick-get-argument`.
+To make sure you get the first non-option argument you would use `wickGetArgument`.

     # Get the first non-option argument and save it as SOURCE.
     # Get the second non-option argument and save it as DESTINATION.
-    wick-get-argument SOURCE 0 "$@"
+    wickGetArgument SOURCE 0 "$@"
-    wick-get-argument DESTINATION 1 "$@"
+    wickGetArgument DESTINATION 1 "$@"

 Please be careful.
 The indexing on this command starts at zero.